slsdetectorgroup/slsDetectorPackage/docs/src/firmware.rst

 #.
 Plug the end of your USB-Blaster with the adaptor provided to the connector 'AS config' on the Gotthard board.

 #.
 Click on 'Add file'.
-Select programming (pof) file provided by the SLS Detector group.
+Select programming (pof) file provided by us.

 #.
 Check "Program/Configure" and "Verify".
 Push the start button.
 Wait until the programming process is finished.